Let’s see how Privacy Badger helps you.

 WebRTC leak is another problem in all browsers except Safari, you can Prevent WebRTC from leaking local IP addresses just by clicking in the box.
 To prevent Public IP addresses, read here.

 If you don’t want Privacy Badger’s interference on your favorite streaming website or any website you like, no problem.
 It has settings for you.
-Just put your website name under add domain box and click on save.
+Just put your website name under the add domain box and click on save.
 Next time you visit that site, Privacy Badger will do nothing there.
 Meaning it will not block any tracker on that website.

 Take Back Your Data

-Know one wants to keep private data away.
+No one wants to keep private data away.
 It is up to Also, Privacy Badger does not believe in processing your data without the proper concern that’s why the plugin has the option to wipe out all the data or export it to any safe place.
 Data includes general settings, lists of disabled sites, and information about what trackers Privacy Badger has seen.

 If you feel comfortable with Privacy Badger and want to bring the settings back then at a later time, you can again import the exported data which is in JASON format.
-When it comes to storing the data, hard disk is a better option.
+When it comes to storing the data, a hard disk is a better option.
 However the harddisk can crash any time or you may lose your Pendrive, so better to synchronize all the data with Cloud Sync.

 Double Layer Protection

 Privacy Badger is completely a privacy protection tool, yet it does some extra jobs by blocking ads.
 In Firefox, Opera, and Brave browser you don’t require any ad blocker plugins as the inbuilt feature is sufficient enough to block the ads.
-If you are using Privacy Badger with these browsers, then you are already getting benefits of double-layer protection.
+If you are using Privacy Badger with these browsers, then you are already getting the benefits of double-layer protection.

 In the Chrome browser, you need to install a third-party ad blocker plugin to blocks the ad completely.
 Adblocker by Trustnav is excellent in blocking the ads.
 Install this adblocker plugin also along with Privacy Badger.
-When you enter the web page both plugin will do an excellent job.
-Adblocker will block the ads completely whereas Privacy Badger will stop trackers in the background making web surfing experience better for you.
+When you enter the web page both plugins will do an excellent job.
+Adblocker will block the ads completely whereas Privacy Badger will stop trackers in the background making the web surfing experience better for you.

 Why doesn’t Privacy Badger block all ads?

 As discussed earlier, Privacy Badger is a privacy protection tool, not a complete adblocker.
 It does block some basic ads and the reason is not to hurt website owners.
 Advertisements are one of the main methods to get financial support for the website.
-Try third party adblocker to block the ads from appearing on the web page.
+Try a third-party adblocker to block the ads from appearing on the web page.
 If you do so, some websites may not allow reading the contents until you remove the adblockers.

 Does Privacy Badger prevent fingerprinting?

-Browser Fingerprinting is not the new term but recently gains popularity on the internet.
+Browser Fingerprinting is not a new term but recently gains popularity on the internet.
 Keaton Mowery and Hovav Shacham discovered it first using the HTM5 Canvas element.
 The primary purpose of Browser Fingerprinting is security and is capable of identifying individual users based on their browser and device settings.